Derby dell'Enza: Head coaches

-Only one coach has taken charge of both Derby dell'Enza outfits: Carlo Ancelotti.
-In 1995, he took his first job in management at Serie B side Reggiana, where he led the team to fourth position and promotion to Serie A. In the summer of 1996, he moved directly to fellow Serie A team Parma to replace the club's all-time most successful coach, Nevio Scala.
+Only two coach has taken charge of both Derby dell'Enza outfits: Carlo Ancelotti and Luigi Apolloni.
+In 1995, Ancelotti took his first job in management at Serie B side Reggiana, where he led the team to fourth position and promotion to Serie A. In the summer of 1996, he moved directly to fellow Serie A team Parma to replace the club's all-time most successful coach, Nevio Scala.
 Parma finished in second position in his first year in charge, which remains a record high league finish for the Ducali, and fifth position in his second and final season.

+Apolloni played for both clubs in his professional career, then briefly managed Reggiana in the 2012-13 season, where he was appointed mid-season in the 3rd tier and sacked after 9 games.

+In the 2015-16 he managed Parma, gaining promotion from Serie D to Serie C. He was sacked the following season after 14 games.